 If beach breaks are more your thing, consider going between May to October for hot sunny days and bright blue skies.
 It’s best to visit San Francisco between September and October as during early July and late August the city experiences constant fog.

-Here’s our selection of the best things for families to do road tripping Northern California.
+Here’s our selection of the best things for families to do road-tripping in Northern California.

 This post is part of our Discover the USA and Pacific North West Road Trip series